rishabprasad005/role-courses/RH124/Notes.md

 ## **3.9.** Matching File Names with Shell Expansions

-- the Bash shell has multiple ways of expanding a command line including pattern matching, home directory expansion, string expansion, and variable substitution.
-Perhaps the most powerful of these is the path name-matching capability, historically called globbing. the Bash globbing feature, sometimes called “wildcards”, makes managing large numbers of files easier.
+- The Bash shell has multiple ways of expanding a command line including pattern matching, home directory expansion, string expansion, and variable substitution.
+Perhaps the most powerful of these is the path name-matching capability, historically called globbingThe Bash globbing feature, sometimes called “wildcards”, makes managing large numbers of files easier.

 - **Pattern Matching:** Globbing is a shell command-parsing operation that expands a wildcard pattern into a list of matching path names.
 Command-line metacharacters are replaced by the match list prior to command execution.
-Patterns that do not return matches display the original pattern request as literal text. the following are common metacharacters and pattern classes.
+Patterns that do not return matches display the original pattern request as literal textThe following are common metacharacters and pattern classes.

   Pattern | Matches
   --------|--------